 - Describe the basic parameters and importance of public health, population medicine and prevention.

-- Identify and apply the basic principles of epidemiology and biostatistics.
+- Identify and apply the basic principles of epidemiology and biostatistics as it relates to evidence-based medicine.

 - Recognize the role of bioinformatics in the translation of biological advances into clinical advances.